Portugal finds 5 monkeypox cases in men as outbreak spreads

-LISBON, Portugal (AP) — Portuguese health authorities on Wednesday confirmed five cases of monkeypox in young men, marking an unusual outbreak in Europe of a disease typically limited to Africa.
+LISBON, Portugal (AP) — Portuguese health authorities on Wednesday confirmed five cases of monkeypox in young men, and Britain announced two more new cases, marking an unusual outbreak in Europe of a disease typically limited to Africa.

-Portugal’s General Directorate for Health said they were also investigating 15 suspected cases and that all were identified this month in the area around the capital, Lisbon.
+Portugal’s General Directorate for Health said that it was also investigating 15 suspected cases and that all were identified this month in the area around the capital, Lisbon.

-British health authorities said earlier this week they had identified four cases of monkeypox spread in London among gay and bisexual men.
-Spain’s Health Ministry said it had detected eight suspected cases of monkeypox that still needed to be confirmed.
+Earlier this week the U.K. agency reported four cases of monkeypox they said had been spread among gay and bisexual men in London.
+The agency said the risk to the general population “remains low.”

+Health authorities in Spain’s central Madrid region said late Wednesday that they were assessing 23 possible cases of monkeypox.
+They said that all of the suspected cases are young men and that the majority of them had sex with other men.

 The disease belongs to a family of viruses that includes smallpox.
-Most people recover from monkeypox within weeks.
+Most people recover from monkeypox within weeks, but the World Health Organization says the disease is fatal for up to one in 10 infected people.
 Sporadic cases of monkeypox have been seen previously in countries including Britain and the U.S., but nearly all have been in people who were likely infected during their travels in Africa.

-Dr. Ibrahim Soce Fall, the World Health Organization’s assistant director-general for emergency response, said the spread of monkeypox in the U.K. needed to be investigated to understand how the disease was being transmitted among men who have sex with other men.
+Dr. Ibrahim Soce Fall, the WHO’s assistant director-general for emergency response, said the spread of monkeypox in the U.K. needed to be investigated to understand how the disease was being transmitted among men who have sex with other men.

 He noted that while there were more than 6,000 reported cases in Congo and about 3,000 cases in Nigeria last year, there are still “so many unknowns in terms of the dynamics of transmission.”